SummerCodingFun/covid-trend/README.md

 # covid-trend
-A service that plots the trend of covid-19
+A service that plots the trend of covid-19 using NYT data.